pooltogether/v4-testnet-autotask/README.md

-# PoolTogether V3 Reward Defender Autotask
+# V4 Testnet Defender Autotask

-This project implements an Autotask for [OpenZeppelin Defender](https://defender.openzeppelin.com/) that rewards the PoolTogether V3 prize strategies automatically.
+This project implements an Autotask for [OpenZeppelin Defender](https://defender.openzeppelin.com/) to run the V4 Testnet.

 # Setup